 The key is getting past the essential documents your accountant needs to do your taxes.
 Any good accountant will let you know if you’re missing something essential for tax preparation.
 But digging a little deeper into how to prepare, document, and organize your finances from an accountant’s point of view can lead you to put better practices in place every day, and achieve greater financial stability.

 2. How can you help me with health care for my employees?

 Your accountant is not your insurance agent, of course; he won’t tell you what coverage to offer your staff.
 He can, however, help you figure out the key financial details you’ll need in order to make informed decisions.
 For example, do you know how many full-time equivalent employees you have in your business?
-It’s an essential number for Affordable Care Act regulations, and it’s not necessarily the same as the total number of employees you have.

 Your accountant can also help you analyze and understand your cash flow, so you can make better plans on how to work insurance options into your monthly budget.